SummerSlam (2009): SmackDown

 The Great Khali pursued Kane after SummerSlam, while Kane avoided him.
 A match with legal use of Singapore canes between the two was scheduled for Breaking Point.

+Future

-This was the last SummerSlam to feature ECW, as well as the ECW Championship, as the brand was disbanded in February 2010, deactivating the championship with it.
+This was the first of six consecutive SummerSlam events to be held at the Staples Center.
+This was also the last SummerSlam to feature ECW, as well as the ECW Championship, as the brand was disbanded in February 2010, deactivating the championship along with it.